-26. NON-CURRENT ASSET HELD FOR SALE
+27. NON-CURRENT ASSET HELD FOR SALE

-As at 31 December 2016, a newly acquired internet company with a carrying amount of RMB192,604,000, which was classified as an investment in an associate, was reclassified as a non-current asset held for sale as the Group intends to dispose of the investment in coming year.
-The directors consider the sale to be highly probable in the forthcoming year.
+As at 31 December 2016, a newly acquired internet company with a carrying amount of RMB192,604,000, which was classified as an investment in an associate, was reclassified as a non-current asset held for sale as the Group intended to dispose of the investment and the directors considered the sale to be highly probable in the forthcoming year.